Sacred Family Moments

 But suddenly, the flames snapped and a series of loud pops took us by surprise; sparks sprayed.
 My daughter screamed and buried her face into me.
 Her brother barked next to her, “Don’t scream in my ears!” while big brother frantically poked at the fire to shift the wood.
 Dad jumped up to intervene as my son turned, nearly jabbing his brother with the poking stick.

-With my daughter’s desperate cries rising up for all the neighbors to hear, I yelled above the din, “Everyone sit DOWN and listen to the fire safety rules!”
+With my daughter’s desperate cries rising up for all the neighbors to hear, I yelled above the din, “Everyone sit DOWN and listen to some fire safety rules!”
 My teenager grumbled how everyone was messing it up.

 As a mom of 4 there is something I have found out over the years: When perfect family memories are my goal I will find myself sorely disappointed.
 Oh, there are beautifully incredible, intensely satisfying moments we deeply treasure in our hearts, moments that are so rich it makes our insides ache with gratefulness.
 And through the patina of time they may appear flawless.
 But if we take a closer look, I’m sure we’ll remember that yes, there was sand in those sandwiches at the picnic on the beach, and yes, our socks were wet and soggy after playing all day in the snow.
 But while those flies in the ointment are real, they aren’t the part of the snapshot we focus on.
 This can help us let the messy family moments, become the meaningful family moments.

 For years my husband and I loved photography -way back when cameras used film.
 We had our favorite quaint photo shoppe in the old town centre we lived near that developed them for us.
 My husband took stunning photos and I scrapbooked them.
 (That was way before we had a houseful of kids.)
 But one thing I remember about taking those pictures is that you always wanted the subject of your photo to be in focus.
 Everything else could be a bit blurry.
-In fact, it often even added to the appeal if it was.
-Somehow all the imperfections of the world around and the moment within that shot were smudged to perfection in the blurry edges of the frame.
+In fact, it added to the appeal if it was.
+Somehow all the imperfections of the world around and the moment within that shot were smudged to perfection along the blurry edges of the frame.

 I think family life is like a scrapbook of special memories.
 As we capture each picture, each memory, each moment, we choose what our hearts will focus on.
 Will the painful details of exploding diapers or heated arguments or bloody scrapes sneak themselves into the center of the shot?
 Or will they grace the edges, blurring and smudging enough to form an outer border, somehow poignantly framing the beauty of the moment?